j-labbe/insightlyjs/README.md

 insightlyjs is a zero-dependancy JavaScript / TypeScript library for the Insightly API v3.1.

-The goal of insightlyjs is to provide a lightweight, simple, and intuitive SDK for the Insightly API.
+The goal of InsightlyJS is to provide a lightweight, simple, and intuitive SDK for the Insightly API.

+## Prerequisites
+### Node v18.0.0 or higher is __required__.
+InsightlyJS makes use of the fetch API, which is availble in Node v18.0.0 and higher.

+If you are using this package in a browser, you will need to use a [compatible browser version](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#browser_compatibility).

+InsightlyJS will throw an error if you are using an unsupported runtime environment.

 ## Installation